puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 ## Docker transport configuration options

 *The Docker transport is experimental as the capabilities and role of the Docker API may change*

-`service-options`: A hash of options to configure the Docker connection.
-Only necessary if using a non-default URL.
-See https://github.com/swipely/docker-api for supported options.

 `service-url`: URL of the Docker host used for API requests.
 Defaults to local via a unix socket at `unix:///var/docker.sock`.